Dmkls/webproject2.0/README.md

 # webproject2.0
-Static website with information about you

-TODO
+Static website in the style of an old TV screen